Abhay-Jagtap4/Abhay-Jagtap4/README.md

 ### :man_technologist: About Me :

 I am a Backend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
-- :telescope: I'm a CSE final year student @ IIIT Vadodara.
+- :telescope: I'm have passout of 2024 from IIIT Vadodara in Computer Science.

-- :computer: I'm passionate about Web Dev, 😊 particularly about the MERN stack.
+- :computer: I'm passionate about Backend Dev, 😊 particularly about the MERN stack.

 - :zap: In my free time, I solve problems on LeetCode and read tech articles.